blueskyCommunity/aozora/anatomy-of-a-social-network.md

 Standardise where we see value in standers and compete everywhere else.

 # Layers
+* Durability layer
+  * The policies around ephemerality and permanence of content
+* Document layer
+  * The schemata for content in the network.
+  * The descriptions of valid documents in a network or between networks
+* Channels layer
+  * The information retrieval technologies to map document identifies to documents.
+  * The information retrieval technologies to search documents
+* Identifiers layer
+  * The schemata for document identifiers

 ## Durability
 There's not much to say here other then the fact that a social network is based on the sharing of content so that content must be stored somewhere.